Azure/azure-powershell/src/Fabric/Fabric.Autorest/examples/Get-AzFabricCapacitySku.md

 Name         : F4
 ResourceType : Capacities

-...
+.
+.
+.
 ```

-{{ The above command lists all eligible SKUs for Fabric resource provider}}
+The above command lists all eligible SKUs for Fabric resource provider